Chalarangelo/30-seconds-of-code/glossary/README.md

 A CSS selector is a pattern that is used to select and/or style one or more elements in a document, based on certain rules.
 The order in which CSS selectors apply styles to elements is based on the rules of CSS specificity.

+### SQL

+SQL stands for Structured Query Language and is a language used to create, update, retrieve and calculate data in table-based databases.
+SQL databases use a relational database model and are particularly useful in handlind structured data with relations between different entities.

 ### String

 Strings are one of the primitive data types in JavaScript.
 They are sequences of characters and are used to represent text.

+### SVG

+SVG stands for Scalable Vector Graphics and is a 2D vector image format based on an XML syntax.
+SVG images can scale infinitely and can utilize clipping, masking, filters, animations etc.

 ### Template literals

 Template literals are strings that allow embedded expressions.
 They support multi-line strings, expression interpolation and nesting.

+### Unit testing

+Unit testing is a type of software testing, used to test individual units/components of a software.
+The purpose of unit tests are to validate that each individual unit/component performs as designed.

+### URI

+URI stands for Uniform Resource Identifier and is a text string referring to a resource.
+A common type of URI is a URL, which is used for the identification of resources on the Web.

+### URL

+URL stands for Uniform Resource Locator and is a text string specifying where a resource can be found on the Internet.
+In the HTTP protocol, URLs are the same as web addresses and hyperlinks.

 ### Value vs reference